 If I want to connect, what can I expect during design and construction?

 Property owners must sign a permit-to-enter to allow design consultants to start planning the connection on each parcel.
 Before construction, any impacts to properties will be explained, and contractors will work with owners to minimize impacts and preserve important landscaping features whenever possible.
 Construction contractors will restore conditions to as good as or better than before.
 Existing septic tanks will be emptied, disabled, and filled with material to avoid reuse in the future.
 Septic systems will NOT be removed—they will be abandoned in place.
 Property owners will be responsible for any maintenance of the new sewer and related equipment on private property.

 Linda Manor and Old Florin Town

-Funding agreement with State – fall 2023 for Old Florin Town (Linda Manor is already funded)
+Funding agreement with State – spring 2024 for Old Florin Town (Linda Manor is already funded)